ruuddejong-altran/python-c-cpp/docs/example_3.md

 [SWIG](https://swig.org) (Simplified Wrapper and Interface Generator) is one such tool that is quite often used for exactly this purpose.
-In fact, it can build wrappers for many more languages than just Python.
+In fact, it can build wrappers for many more languages than just Python, and it supports both C and C++ as wrapped languages.

-SWIG creates a hybrid solution: it generates a `spam.py` file that contains the Python-language definitions required for the interface, and a `_spam.pyd` or `_spam.so` shared library that contains the C or C++ implementation for the interface.
+In stead of a pure Python or a pure C (or C++) solution, SWIG generates a hybrid solution: it creates a `spam.py` file that contains the Python-language definitions required for the interface, and a `_spam.pyd` or `_spam.so` shared library that contains the C or C++ implementation for the interface.